tgibson11/pysystemtrade/docs/production.md

         - MONGO_BACKUP_PATH=/media/shared_network/drive/mongo_backup
           - This is not used
     - Add the SCRIPT_PATH directory to your PATH
-    - Linux: update terminal preferences to run as a login shell
     - Create the following directories (again use other directories if you like, but you must modify the .profile above and specify the proper directories in 'private_config.yaml')
         - '/home/user_name/data/mongodb/'
           - If not using the default location